 Home Equity Loan (HEL)

 While the interest rates may be higher than those of a first mortgage, a home equity loan generally has much lower rates than credit cards or personal loans, and also offers low (or no) fees unlike first mortgages.
-With Discover Home Equity Loans, there are no application fees, no origination fees, no prepayment penalties, and no closing costs.
+With Discover Home Equity Loans, there are no application, origination, or appraisal fees, and no cash is required at closing.
 A HEL typically has a fixed interest rate so you won’t have to worry about rising rates.
 You pay it back in fixed monthly payments over a period of 10 to 20 years.
 This approach is especially good if you have a low rate on your underlying first mortgage that you don’t want to give up by using a cash-out refinance.

 Since a Home Equity Line of Credit (HELOC) usually has a variable rate and is designed for withdrawing funds periodically over time, a fixed Home Equity Loan may be a better choice for debt consolidation.